Coastal Trail

 – Susannah Hacon

 Day 1 We pick you up from Perpignan airport or train station and make the transfer to Collioure, close to where Walter Benjamin started his journey to Spain.
 Alternatively, you can arrive in Barcelona and catch the train to Collioure.
 Perpignan was in touching distance of freedom and was one of the final steppingstones leading to Spain and ultimately the free world beyond.
-Perpignan was one of the final steppingstones to Spain and ultimately Gibraltar and beyond and strategically important to the PAT and Francoise lines after visiting memorial Camp de Riversaltes which housed many prisoners and refugees from 1939.
+Perpignan was one of the final steppingstones to Spain and ultimately Gibraltar and beyond and strategically important to the PAT and Francoise lines after visiting memorial Camp de Rivsaltes which housed many prisoners and refugees from 1939.
 In the evening you will have the opportunity to look around Collioure and see the Chateau de Collioure.
 You can also fly into Barcelona and meet us in Perpignan which is a short train ride away.
-2 or 3* Hotel
+2 or 3* Hotel in Collioure

 Day 2 Walk Collioure to Banyuls sur la Mer via Cap de Bear via Port Vendres (17.5km + 231m or +700m) 5+hrs

 We begin walking to Port-Vendres where Jewish philosopher Walter Benjamin began his escape journey after arriving by train from Marseille.
 Lisa and Hans Fittko helped hundreds of refugees over the Pyrenees to Spain) and onto Barcelona, Madrid, Badajoz and Lisbon.
 We start taking in the Fort Sant Elme and head out past the Batterie Mally ruins to the Cap de Bear.
 We continue around the coast to Banyuls sur la mer.
 Alternatively, it is possible to climb up from Port -Vendres to visit the Tour de Madaloc (656m) en route.
 We will take lunch in a café en route.
-3* Hotel (B,L)
+3* Hotel (B,D)

 Day 3 Walk Banyuls sur la Mer – Puig Mas – Col de Rumplissa – Portbou (13km + 700m) 6hrs

 Walter Benjamin escaped crossing the Col de Rumplissa assisted by Lisa Fittko on the F route or Lister route with three other German Jews.
 On leaving Puig Mas we climb up through wine groves to reach the col. A memorial route is marked and we have the opportunity to visit the castle of Querroig before descending, at times steeply to Portbou to make the escape into Spain.
 The refugees route runs below the road and is concealed by the mountain overhang, so that it couldn’t be seen by the French border sentries who patrolled above.
 At some places the road and the path get very near each other, and there the refugees had to be attentive.
 Many escapees boarded the night train to Barcelona and others walked on.
 Visit to Walter Benjamin Memorial and then catch the train from Portbou to Llanca or transfer around to where we will stay for the night.
-(13km +500m) 3* hotel Llanca (B,L)
+(13km +500m) 3* hotel Llanca (B,D)

-Day 4 Walk Port bou or Llanca to Port de la Selva
+Day 4 Walk Portbou or Llanca to Port de la Selva

 Walk Portbou – Port de la Selva making an early start via some remote beaches on the Cap de Ras.
 Opportunity to swim in the afternoon or take a tougher route by the monastery St Pere de Rodes.
 Alternatively, we shall begin in Llanca.
 It was clear the refugees were meant to be keep moving through Spain; in the words of the foreign minister of the time “they were passing through Spain as light passes through glass, leaving no trace”.
 The Lister line first headed to Barcelona and then Madrid and Lisbon to Havanna.
-2 or 3* hotel (B,L)
+2 or 3* hotel (B,D)

 We drive up from Llanca to the fabulous monestir Sant Pere de Rodes, a former benadictine monastery before dropping down to Port de la Selva.
 Often the coastal routes were closed off due to Nazi check points such as at Cebre and it was necessary for escapees to take to the mountains… 2 or 3* hotel (B,L) Long day 18km +600m or take on the shorter day from Llanca.